6. Continuous probability distributions#

 ../_images/qq-heights-9.png

-Ideally, the points are expected to be arranged on the \(y=x\) line (which was added for readability).
-This would happen if the sample quantiles matched the theoretical ones perfectly.
-In our case, there are small discrepancies[6] in the tails (e.g., the smallest observation was slightly smaller than expected, and the largest one was larger than expected), although it is quite normal a behaviour for small samples and certain distribution families.
-Still, we can say that we observe a fine fit.
+Ideally, we wish that the points would be arranged on the \(y=x\) line.
+In our case, there are small discrepancies[7] in the tails (e.g., the smallest observation was slightly smaller than expected, and the largest one was larger than expected), although it is common a behaviour for small samples and certain distribution families.
+However, overall, we can say that we observe a fine fit.

-To be scientific, we must yearn for some more formal method that will enable us to test the null hypothesis stating that a given empirical distribution \(\hat{F}_n\) does not differ significantly from the theoretical continuous CDF \(F\):
+To be more scientific, we can introduce a more formal method for assessing the quality of fit.
+It will enable us to test the null hypothesis stating that a given empirical distribution \(\hat{F}_n\) does not differ significantly from the theoretical continuous CDF \(F\):

 \[ \left\{ \begin{array}{rll} H_0: & \hat{F}_n = F & \text{(null hypothesis)}\\ H_1: & \hat{F}_n \neq F & \text{(two-sided alternative)} \\ \end{array} \right. \]

-The popular goodness-of-fit test by Kolmogorov and Smirnov can give us a conservative interval of the acceptable values of \(\hat{D}_n\) (again: the largest deviation between the empirical and theoretical CDF) as a function of \(n\) (within the framework of frequentist hypothesis testing).
+The popular goodness-of-fit test by Kolmogorov and Smirnov can give us a conservative interval of the acceptable values of the largest deviation between the empirical and theoretical CDF, \(\hat{D}_n\), as a function of \(n\).

 Namely, if the test statistic \(\hat{D}_n\) is smaller than some critical value \(K_n\), then we shall deem the difference insignificant.
 This is to take into account the fact that reality might deviate from the ideal.
 Section 6.4.4 mentions that even for samples that truly come from a hypothesised distribution, there is some inherent variability.
 We need to be somewhat tolerant.

-In other words, if we generate many samples of length \(n\) from \(F\), and compute \(\hat{D}_n\)s for each of them, we expect it to be distributed like in Figure 6.6.
+In other words, if we generate many samples of length \(n\) from \(F\), and compute \(\hat{D}_n\)s for each of them, we expect it to be distributed like in Figure 6.6, which we obtained by referring to scipy.stats.kstwo.

 ../_images/kolmogorovdistr-11.png

-The choice \(K_n\) involves a trade-off between our desire to:
+The choice of the critical value \(K_n\) involves a trade-off between our desire to:

 • accept the null hypothesis when it is true (data really come from \(F\)), and